lowweihong/team14-CryptoMood/index.md

 Moreover, the performance of our models will be evaluated using metrics such as the F1 score, which provides a balanced measure of precision and recall, especially useful in imbalanced datasets.
 Additionally, metrics like Cohen's Kappa can be employed to assess the agreement between model predictions and human annotations, accounting for chance agreement

-## Results and Discussion (Midterm Checkpoint)
+## Results and Discussion

 In our midterm checkpoint, we implemented fine-tuned versions of pre-trained BERT and RoBERTa models on the `StephanAkkerman/financial-tweets-crypto` dataset, evaluating performance on the same train and test splits.

 ### Data Preprocessing Implementation
-For our initial models, we implemented a comprehensive preprocessing pipeline that included:
+For our models, we implemented a comprehensive preprocessing pipeline that included:

 1. **Text Cleaning:**
    - For fine-tuning or evaluating the ElKulako/stocktwits-crypto model, we follow the same text-cleaning methods as outlined in the original paper in order to maintain consistency with the model's original training conditions.
 This ensures that our results are comparable and that the model's performance is evaluated under similar preprocessing conditions.
 The preprocessing steps includes removing unnecessary elements such as URLs, wallet addresses, special characters using regex patterns and etc.